“Why does sexual obsession so suit the medium of painting? Why does paint make lust eloquent?”

 This woman — who may or may not be Giorgione’s mother — has thinning gray hair and weathered skin.
 She wears a pretty shawl that covers part of her blouse.
 Age makes her gentle expression hard to read.
 Is she tired?
 Sad?
 Trying to smile?

-Like Venus, she places her hand on the middle of her chest, but now the gesture registers differently.
-Giorgione tucked a piece of paper into her sleeve to send us a reminder: Col Tempo (With Time).
+Like Venus, she places her hand on the center of her chest, but now the gesture registers differently.
+Giorgione tucked a note in her sleeve to send us a gentle reminder about growing older: Col Tempo (With Time).
 Tell me about it.